-In the second hemistich of line 7 the word occurs in conn-ection with the realization of the "cycle" (kawr) of "He is He".

-Pointed nafha it means a "breeze", "gust", "breath" or "(perfumed)
+In the second hemistich of line 7 the word be occurs in connection with the realization of the "cycle" ( km/r) of " He is He".
+Pointed nafha it means a "breeze", "gust", "breath" or "(perfumed) fragrance" (or the like).
+If this reading is correct (see below)-

-fragrance" (or the like).
-If this reading is correct (see below)nafkha (= "blow", "puff, "breath", "blast"; cf. line 6) would be a possibility-it probably expresses a breathing or blowing into the eschatological Trumpet which heralds the oneet of the cycle of "He ie He".Hence the translation "On account of Our [Trumpet] Blaet.." (for, instead of instead instead, "the Overflowing of the letter instead in it is the correct reading, as may well be the case, then the second hemietich of line 7 should be translated:
+nafkha (= "blow", "puff, "breath", " blast"; cf. line 6) would be a possibility-it probably expresses a breathing or blowing into the eschatological Trumpet which heralds the onset of the cycle of "He is He".
+Hence the translation "On account of Our [Trumpet] Blast.." (for, be a possibility-it probably expresses a breathing or blowing into the eschatological Trumpet which heralds the onset of the cycle of "He is He".
+Hence the translation "On account of Our [Trumpet] Blast.." (for, be a possible by the letter of the letter of line 7 should be translated:

-"On account of the Overflowing of [the letter] Ba' the cycle of "He is He" poureth forth".
+"On account of the Overflowing of [ the letter] Ba the cycle of "He is He" poureth forth".

-In Babi-Baha'i theology the letter Ba' ( = the first letter of the basmala) is given a wide range of meanings.
+In Babi-Baha'I theology the letter Ba' ( = the first letter of the basmala ) is given a wide range of meanings.
 It is often, for example, symbolic of the locus of being from which cosmological realities and prophetic cycles originate.
-In the above version of line 7 of the Rashh-i Ama' it may be indicative of the person of the Bab from whom epiritual forces emanate or "overflow" such that the cycle of the claim to Divinity beyond duality is extended through Baha'u'llah and/or other leading Babis.
+In the above version of line 7 of the Rashh-i CAma' it may be indicative of the person of the Bab from whom spiritual forces emanate or "overflow" such that the cycle of the claim to Divinity beyond duality is extended through Baha'u'llah and/or other leading Babis.